alpas/alpasdev/src/main/resources/docs/mixing-assets.md

 file for you that lists some very basic npm packages to get you going.
 Feel free to add and remove dependencies as per your project requirements.

-To install the packages listed in the `package.json` file make sure you have the latest version of [nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed and then simply run `npm install` from your terminal.
+To install the packages listed in the `package.json` file, make sure you have the latest version of [nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed and then simply run `npm install` from your terminal.